4D Metal Finishing offers a full array of coatings to meet your needs

 - Dual hoist line with 500 lbs capacity.
 Nickel Acetate or Hot DI water is used to seal parts.
 We are able to process other colors per customer Request.
 Masking is also available

 Alodine is a process done on aluminum.
-It is a chemical film that is applied by process of imersion.
+It is a chemical film that is applied by process of immersion.
 This process allows for significant corrosion protection.
 Alodine is beneficial because while providing excellent corrosion protection, the part still remains conductive.
 Alodine also creates a bonding agent for paint to adhere to.
-Our chemical film can be applied in ether a clear or gold color.
-Other common names for Alodine are chemcal film, Irridite and chromate conversion.
+Our chemical film can be applied in either a clear or gold color.
+Other common names for Alodine are chemical film, Irridite and chromate conversion.

 - Dual Hoist line with 500 lbs capacity.